To be eligible, a candidate should:

 The MFin Programme has been included in the list of reimbursable courses for CEF purpose.
 The Institution Code for HKU is 001 and the Course Code for “Master of Finance” is 23M02189-1.
 Please visit the following website for more details:

-All CEF applications should be sent to the MFin Programme Office, together with a self-addressed envelope, for verification and then be submitted to the Office of CEF before the commencement of the programme.
+Applications for both account opening and fee reimbursement for CEF course(s) should be sent to the MFin Programme Office, together with a self-addressed envelope, for checking and stamping upon successful completion of the programme.
 Please note, in accordance with the policy of CEF Office, CEF claimants in the MFin Programme would be eligible for fee reimbursement only upon their successful completion of the entire programme.
 They are not eligible for fee reimbursement upon completion of individual courses.